campworkcoeman/campworkcoeman.org/get-involved/staff.md

 ## Counselor In Training Program

-Returning for 2023, the CIT program offers an exciting opportunity for those who would like to learn about the camp operation from the staff viewpoint.
+The CIT program offers an exciting opportunity for those who would like to learn about the camp operation from the staff viewpoint.
 As a CIT, you will learn leadership skills, will become knowledgeable of camp operations, and will develop teaching skills.